wujastyk/Rasendramangala/README.md

 * [commentary](https://saktumiva.org/wiki/wujastyk/rasendramangala/commentary/a1-ch4-tippana&upama_script=devanagari?upama_ver=h5ha539t8w&upama_script=devanagari) (collation of the *ṭippaṇa*, based on MS A1)

 ### Print publications
-* Wujastyk, Dominik. in press, “Nāgārjuna Siddha: The Kakṣapuṭa of the Rasendramaṅgala.”
-In *A Reader on Indian Alchemy*, edited by Dagmar Wujastyk.
-New York, Oxford, etc.: Oxford University Press.
+* Wujastyk, Dominik.
+2025.
+“Nāgārjuna Siddha: The Kakṣapuṭa of the Rasendramaṅgala.”
+In *Indian Alchemy: Sources and Contexts*, edited by Dagmar Wujastyk.
+2025, New York.
+Oxford University Press. https://doi.org/10.1093/9780197805831.003.0004.

 ## Acknowledgements